Legacy of José de San Martín: Monuments and memorials

 When the news of the death of San Martín arrived to Entre Ríos, the governor Justo José de Urquiza erected a column in his recognition at the main plaza of Paraná.
 Tomás Guido proposed a statue at the Santa Fe Province in 1854.
 Louis-Joseph Daumas began a monument of San Martín in Santiago de Chile in 1859, so another one was requested to the sculptor and rushed in Buenos Aires at the Plaza Marte (modern Plaza San Martín).
 The monument in Chile was inaugurated in 1863, and the one in Buenos Aires in 1862.

 Statues of San Martín appear in most cities of Argentina, as well as in Santiago and Lima.

 Two monuments were erected in Peru in the early 20th century, one in front of the Real Felipe Fortress in 1901 and another in Lima in 1921.
 A statue was built in Rosario in 1883.
 Santa Fe got one in 1901, Mendoza in 1904, Corrientes in 1806, and so on.
 Finally, the Cerro de la Gloria in Mendoza was inaugurated on February 12, 1914, an anniversary of the Battle of Chacabuco.

 The neighbourhood of San Martín in Bogotá, Colombia's Centro Internacional area is named for the large equestrian statue of the General situated in a small plaza also named for him.

-Santo Domingo, Dominican Republic has an avenue named Jose de San Martin in his honor that connects the colonial zone to the west of the city.
+Santo Domingo, Dominican Republic, has an avenue named Avenida San Martín in his honor that connects the colonial zone to the west of the city.